diffix/desktop/docs/operation.md

 ### Suppress bin

-The first row in the Anonymized Data table might contain the _suppress bin_, which provides the anonymized count of the data from the bins which got suppressed.
-The suppress bin has all of the columns selected for anonymization displaying the value `*`.
+The first row in the Anonymized Data table might contain the _suppress bin_, which provides the combined anonymized count of all the bins that were suppressed.
+The suppress bin shows all column values as `*`.

 Note that the suppress bin may itself be suppressed.
 The suppress bin is only shown in the `Anonymized` view.